-In writing, once you have your initial story ideas jotted down, you need to fine tune your manuscript by moving it into the editing phase.
+In writing, once you have your initial story ideas jotted down, you need to fine tune your manuscript.
+This editing phase allows you to strategize your next move in the story.
+Maybe you need to remove a character, add scenes or cut dialogue in order to make your manuscript sing.
 Just as it may take several players and pitches to move the base runner over into scoring position, your manuscript may have to go through several editing passes to make it publishable.

 Step 3.
 Get them in.

 In this phase, a runner at second or third base needs to be driven home to score.
-Having a player at third base may increase the chance of scoring, but it’s up to the players behind him to get him in, which whatever means possible – a base hit, deep fly ball, or better yet, a home run.
+Once a player is at third base, his teammates need to find a way to bring him home.
+There are different ways this can happen–a base hit, deep fly ball, or better yet, a home run.

 Your final editing pass can help you bring your story to completion – and bring it home to victory.
-This is where you check for spelling, tighten the writing, and double check all the facts.
-Perhaps one or two trustworthy friends can review your manuscript and provide feedback to improve your story, much like the third-base coach who directs runners on base.
+This is where you check for spelling, tighten the writing, and double check all the details.
+Perhaps one or two trustworthy friends can review your manuscript and provide feedback to help you improve your story, much like the third-base coach who directs runners on base.

 Success comes when the runner crosses home plate, or when you finish your writing project.
-The more runs you score – the more stories you finish writing – the better your chances of winning the game.
+The more runs you score – the more stories you finish writing – the better your chances of winning the game by getting published.

 Just like in baseball, hard work, patience and perseverance pays dividends, and you can savor your triumph in the same way a team enjoys its victories.
 But those celebrations are usually short lived.
-As any athlete can tell you, there’s more work to do to maintain their competitive edge and keep a winning streak alive.
-There’s another game the following day, and players need to prepare for it.
+As any athlete can tell you, there’s another game the next day.
+That means there’s more work to do to prepare for it.

-As you write more and more, and complete more stories, savor and appreciate your success for the moment.
-Remember, there’s still room to grow, there’s still work to do.
-You need to continue working toward your goals, so keep your eye on the prize.
+As you complete more stories, savor and appreciate your success for the moment.
+Remember, there’s still work to do.
+A little bit of practice every day will pay off for you in the end.